MrOlm/inStrain/docs/overview.rst

 To get started using it, see :doc:`quickstart`

-For descriptions of what the modules can can, see :doc:`module_descriptions`
+For descriptions of what the modules can do, see :doc:`module_descriptions`

+For an example of the output you can expect, see :doc:`example_output`

 What is microdiveristy?
 -----------------

 It's like a read cloud.
-Here is a paragraph about it or soemthing
+Here is a paragraph about it or something

 How does inStrain work?
 ---------------